Mean Girls Summary

 Mean Girls & Real-Life Relevance

-I remember being 12 years old when this movie came out in theatres, and I remember going to see it the weekend it came out.
-I was a preteen and I remember thinking how funny the movie was.
-As I have watched this movie throughout the years, I realized how much relevance it has to high school in real life.
+I remember being 12 years old when this movie came out in theatres, and I remember seeing it the weekend it came out.
+I was a preteen, and I remember thinking how funny the movie was.
+As I have watched this movie throughout the years, I realized its relevance to high school in real life.

 High school has its share of mean girls in real life.
-However, there are guys that can be bullies as well.
-When you’re a teenager, you go to school every day with other kids who are different individuals and come from different backgrounds as well.
+However, some guys can be bullies as well.
+When you’re a teenager, you go to school every day with other kids who are different individuals and come from diverse backgrounds.
 These kids can be anything from the head cheerleader, member of the school band, overachiever, punk rocker, star athlete, even a loner.

 Along with different types of kids in high school, some can be considered bullies.
-They can be mean girls and there can be guys who can be bullies too.
+They can be mean girls, and there can be guys who can be bullies too.
 High school can be a tough place to go to every day.
-I know because I remember being in high school, and I remember getting bullied constantly.
-I remember being myself and no matter what I did, I always got bullied over something.
+I know because I remember being in high school and getting bullied constantly.
+I remember being myself, and I constantly got bullied over something no matter what I did.

-So when I watch Mean Girls, I’m always reminded that there are kids in high school somewhere that can be bullies.
+So when I watch Mean Girls, I’m constantly reminded that there are kids in high school somewhere that can be bullies.
 And someone is also being bullied in high school as well.
-This movie does a good job at depicting life in high school because it does happen in real life where kids go to school every day and they’re part of cliques, they get bullied, or they happen to be bullies themselves.
+This movie does an excellent job at depicting life in high school because it does happen in real life where kids go to school every day, and they’re part of cliques, they get bullied, or they happen to be bullies themselves.

 Staying positive is a great thing to do when dealing with the downsides of being a teenager in high school.
-It may seem hard to do at times but it’s important to look at them a lot more than looking at the negatives.
-Doing that can have an impact that could be very beneficial in the long run.
+It may seem complicated at times, but it’s essential to look at them a lot more than looking at the negatives.
+Doing that can impact that could be very beneficial in the long run.

 I say this because when you go to school every day, the only time you usually interact with your classmates is at school.
-You probably don’t see them outside of school at their homes unless they’re your friends and you hang out with them on a regular basis.
+You probably don’t see them outside of school at their homes unless they’re your friends and you hang out with them regularly.

 When kids get bullied, they probably wouldn’t see their tormentors living their lives at home.
-And there’s no way to know why someone becomes a bully to begin with.
-The mean girls and guys that are in school could be coming from a difficult home life and they could be feeling like they are constantly being bullied all the time themselves.
+And there’s no way to know why someone becomes a bully in the first place.
+The mean girls and guys in school could be coming from difficult home life, and they could feel like they are constantly being bullied all the time themselves.
 And they probably become a bully to someone who appears to have a happy life away from school to make them feel the same way they do.
-Basically, there’s no telling what a kid in high school can be dealing with at their homes because they’re usually seen by their peers at school.
+There’s no telling what a kid in high school can be dealing with at their homes because their peers at school usually see them.

 I mentioned earlier that I got bullied in high school a lot.
-I don’t know why I got bullied every day, but I do know that I kept my head up and I did my best to be myself and to stay positive and look at the bright side of things every day.
-And I did so by doing things that brought me solace as I mentioned in my About Page.
-If you do things that you love to do like binge watch your favorite movies, read your favorite books, or play your favorite sport, any of that will help you into staying positive.
+I don’t know why I got bullied every day, but I do know that I kept my head up, and I did my best to be myself and to stay positive and look at the bright side of things every day.
+And I did so by doing things that brought me solace, as I mentioned in my About Page.
+If you do something that you love to do, like binge-watch your favorite movies, read your favorite books, or play your favorite sport, any of that will help you to stay positive.

 And by doing that, you’ll feel better when the positives you’re experiencing make the negatives decrease.

-When watching movies, I love to learn about the facts and trivia behind the making of a movie, and the site I recommend viewing to learn more about Mean Girls if you wish is right here
+When watching movies, I love to learn about the facts and trivia behind making a film, and you can find them on IMDB